 ANNEX B

-[Table 1, Item (ii)]
+(Table 1)

 DIMENSIONAL STABILITY TO DRY CLEANING

 B-1 SCOPE

 B-1.1 This annex specifies a procedure for determination of dimensional stability of leather to dry cleaning in tetrachloroethylene.
 The method is intended only for the assessment of dimensional changes undergone by a specimen subjected to a single dry cleaning and finishing operation; when it is desired to determine the amount of progressive dimensional change, the method may be repeated for a specified number of cycles normally not exceeding five.